openflighthpc/flight-control-api/docs/action_scripts.md

 # Script: authorise_credentials

+The document continues the discussion from the [Action Script section](https://github.com/openflighthpc/flight-control-api/tree/develop#app_env) in the README.md, listing the inputs and outputs for all the scripts that expected by the Flight Control API.

 ## Environment Variables

 Since the field names for credentials required by different providers vary, the environment variable names that this script can obtain are defined through the 'required_credentials' property in the corresponding provider's `metadata.yaml` file.
 For other scripts that require credentials, they also follow this specification when fetching credential-related environment variables.